QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 ## Manage users and computers

-*From the users and computers tool, you can right-click on your domain, then "change domain" to manager a subdomain.*
+*From the users and computers tool, you can right-click on your domain, then "change domain" to manage a subdomain.*

 <div class="row row-cols-md-2 mt-4"><div>